Revealing the co-action of viscous and multistability hysteresis in an adhesive, nominally flat punch: A combined numerical and experimental study: Models and methods

-where $\tilde{u}(q,t)$ is the spatial Fourier transform of the displacement field as a function of time $t$, $\tilde{f}(\vb{q},t)$ is the spatial Fourier transform of the external force per unit area acting on the elastomer, and $\tilde{G}(q,t-t')$ is the Green's function conveying the effect that this force, or stress, at time $t'\le t$ has on the displacement at time $t$.
-Formally, $\tilde{G}(q,t)$ is given by
+{for reasons of symmetry}.
+Here, $\tilde{u}(q,t)$ is the spatial Fourier transform of the displacement field as a function of time $t$, $\tilde{f}(\vb{q},t)$ is the spatial Fourier transform of the external force per unit area acting on the elastomer, and $\tilde{G}(q,t-t')$ is the Green's function conveying the effect that this {Fourier transform}, at time $t'\le t$ has on {(the Fourier transform of)} the displacement at time $t$. {For a half space}, $\tilde{G}(q,t)$ is formally given by

-The time dependence of the Green's functions $\tilde{G}(q,t)$ or the response functions they produce can be represented via Prony series, which in turn can be realized through rheological models, as that depicted in \cref{fig:GMWmodel}, where stiffness ($k_n$) and damping ($\eta_n$) terms are introduced.
+The time dependence of the Green's functions $\tilde{G}(q,t)$ or the response functions they produce can be represented via a Prony series, which in turn can be realized through rheological models, as that depicted in \cref{fig:GMWmodel}, where stiffness ($k_n$) and damping ($\eta_n$) terms are introduced.
 An appropriate choice of weights $\kappa_n=k_n/k_0$ and relaxation times $\tau_n=\eta_n/k_n$ allow the target frequency dependence $\kappa(\omega) = E(\omega)/E(0)$ to be approximated through

 An example of a system producing such a target dependence is shown in \cref{fig:maxwellStuff}a.

 An inertia $m$ and damping $\eta_0$ were added to the rheological elements, which allowed us to implement the final rheological model into a Green's function molecular dynamics (GFMD)~\cite{Campana2006PRB} based code.
 The two added elements alter the frequency dependence to